COVID19 Conduct your courses online, or Blend onsite and distance learning with our web-based simulations! We are here to assist you.

 It’s funny, for the last couple of decades most educators have been fighting to keep mobiles out of the classroom.
 Now, in a bizarre twist, many educators are looking to encourage mobile use in the classroom.
 When it comes to digital marketing for university students, mobile is key.

 Tools, apps, and the potential to create content and enact communications on-the-go is absolutely essential.
-Desk-based marketing roles may be the norm, but in a world where remote work and globalisation continue to grow, being able to tune into a mobile device and accomplish high levels of work performance is vital.
+Desk-based marketing roles may be the norm, but in a world where remote work and globalization continue to grow, being able to tune into a mobile device and accomplish high levels of work performance is vital.
 How educators go about trying to do this will depend on the topic they’re teaching, but interactive classrooms where apps allow the students to engage with the whiteboard is one idea, another idea is a #hashtag particular to that class.

 Students these days are mobile natives, they’ve had a phone for most of their lives and they feel uncomfortable when they get separated.
 It’s easy to lose sight of that.